ImpowerGames/impower/sparkdown/README.md

-Sparkdown is a simple markup syntax for writing, editing, and sharing games in plain, human-readable text.
+Sparkdown is a simple markup syntax for writing, editing, and sharing games and screenplays in plain, human-readable text.

 ## Getting Started